VTM Kids

-VTM Kids (formerly known as VTMKzoom) was a Belgian commercial television channel for youth.
-The broadcasts of the channel began on 1 October 2009.
-VTM Kids targeted children.
-The children's channel was owned by DPG Media (formerly Medialaan).
+VTM Kids (formerly known as VTMKzoom) is a Belgian children’s programming block.
+The broadcasts of the block began on 1 October 2017 on VTM.
+VTM Kids was also a channel until 2023.

-The channel was available in analog and digital basic offer of Telenet and in the digital basic offer of Proximus TV and TV Vlaanderen.

 History

+The children channel VTM Kzoom was launched on 1 October 2009.

 Since 15 February 2015, children's programmes have been broadcast on VTM in the morning again.
 Initially only on weekends, but since 3 July 2017 every day.
 Since 2 October 2017, the morning block is called VTM Kids.
 The block broadcasts repeats of vtmKzoom and Kadet.

 On 22 December 2018 vtmKzoom and Kadet were replaced by the channels VTM Kids and VTM Kids Jr. Most of the programmes of vtmKzoom and Kadet were moved to VTM Kids.
 The toddler and pre-school programmes from vtmKzoom were moved to VTM Kids Jr.

 On 22 January 2020, DPG Media announced that VTM Kids Jr. would be merged with VTM Kids into a single channel.
 On 2 March 2020, VTM Kids Jr. was replaced by CAZ 2.

 On 9 January 2023, VTM Kids ceased broadcasting as a linear channel.
 The programs still broadcast during the VTM Kids program block in the morning on VTM and remain available via VTM GO.

-The VTM Kids linear channel was replaced by VTM Non-Stop Dokters, on 9 January 2023.
+The VTM Kids linear channel was replaced by the FAST channel VTM Non-Stop (initially as VTM Non-Stop Dokters, featuring medical dramas), on 9 January 2023.